sanjayBee/LINDEF/results/README.md

 # Results

-This folder contains evaluation graphs and benchmark results for LINDEF.
+This folder contains evaluation graphs and benchmark outputs for LINDEF.

 Recommended files: